Talk to a lawyer @499

 Ashish Morya vs. Anamika Dhiman (2022)

-The Allahabad High Court held that a marriage certificate issued by Arya Samaj does not have statutory force and is not, in itself, proof of a valid marriage.
+The Allahabad High Court held in this case that a marriage certificate issued by Arya Samaj does not have statutory force and is not, in itself, proof of a valid marriage.

 Here's a more detailed breakdown: